Folkestone Groomers Directory

 Before entering your home, assess how muddy your dog is.
 If they're heavily soiled, consider cleaning them outside or in a utility area to prevent tracking mud throughout your house.

-• Gently dip each paw and rotate to loosen mud
+• Gently dip each paw and rotate to loosen mud—the silicone bristles in paw washers do most of the work

-• Use a soft brush to remove stubborn dirt between toes
+• Use a soft brush or your fingers to remove stubborn dirt between toes

-• Dry each paw thoroughly with a clean towel
+• Dry each paw thoroughly with a clean microfibre towel

-• Check for cuts, stones, or debris between paw pads
+• Check for cuts, stones, or debris between paw pads—remove carefully with tweezers if needed

 3. Body and Coat Cleaning